Nawab-AS/Nawab-AS.github.io/README.md

 ### Dynamic Commands

 Dynamic commands are defined in the `commands.js` file.
-In order to do this you need to create a new async function for your command which accepts an array called `args`.
+In order to do this you need to create a new **async** function for your command which accepts an array called `args`.

-One last thing to know is that to append text to the terminal, you can use the `type` function.
-This function takes two parameters: the text to append and the typing speed in milliseconds.
+One last thing to know is that to append text to the terminal, you can use the async `type` function.
+This function takes two parameters: the text (NOT html) to append and the typing speed in milliseconds.
+Be sure to use **await** when calling type otherwise the text from different function calls will merge and make gibberish.

 #### Example